TLP:GREEN, Approved for public sharing with intended recipients

 Maine's Ranked-Choice Voting

 Maine uses RCV in federal elections.
-With only Platner and Costello in the Democratic primary, RCV is unlikely to matter.
-In the general, any independent candidates could create RCV dynamics.
+RCV did not change the primary outcome, Platner won an outright majority.
+In the general, any independent candidates who qualify for the ballot could create RCV dynamics.

 National Environment